 - 1. They were called to be disciples (learners).
-As disciples they were still able to follow their vocation of fishing, etc. - They were called to be ministers.
-Here they had to make a greater dedication: to leave their occupations and vocations and to give their full time following and being taught by Jesus. - 3.
+As disciples they were still able to follow their vocations such as fishing and tax collecting. - 2.
+They were called to be ministers.
+Here they had to make a greater dedication: to leave their occupations and vocations and to give themselves full time to following and being taught by Jesus. - 3.
 They were called to be apostles.
 This took place after the resurrection of Jesus, for they had to be a witness of His resurrection in order to qualify for apostleship; at this time they were commissioned.